ERS-HCL/kb-statefulset-sample-artifacts/README.md

 Service: Headless (as it will be used by deployed applicaiton microservice)
 Volume: Yes (for each replica)

+Once database will be deployed, both microservices also need to be started to form a complete application.

 For sake of testing, have also included stateless deployment of mysql configuration with persistent volume.

 ## Use Case
-Once database will be deployed, both microservices also need to be started to form a complete application.
+The Kubernetes artifacts is used to create deployment of replicated statefulset with persistent volume claim and persistent volume.
+Once deployment completed, it becomes a complete example for replicated statefulset applicability in real world application.

 ## Technology Stack